Experience Halloween in the Hudson Valley:

 Sleepy Hollow Cemetery Tours

 The best known cemetery tour happens right in Sleepy Hollow, NY.
 The Sleepy Hollow Cemetery tour takes place during the day and in the evening.
 The Classic Daytime tour highlights Washington Irving’s contribution, as well as, Andrew Carnegie and William Rockefeller, who were also laid to rest here.
+Halloween in the Hudson Valley would not be the same without these tours.

 They offer several different tours, while the Murder and Mayhem tour may be the most popular, taking place Saturday Evenings.
 This walk-through experience is so scary that it is not suitable for children under the age of 18.
 Get advance tickets here.
 This is probably one of the scariest tours to take during Halloween in the Hudson Valley.